Melanated-Cyber-Kings/Class7.5-Homework/Individual Homework/01-weeka/README.md

 2. Look for the **"Raw"** button at the top of the code view
 3. Click the **"Copy raw file"** icon (next to Raw button)

 **Why this method?** *"The reason why you do this is it's perfect copy.
 There's no possibility of copying a white space...
-If you just click here, you don't have to think.
-It's easy.
-Your brain is still functioning."*
+If you just click here, you don't have to think."*

 ### Apply the Script
 1. Go back to VM creation screen